dagda1/blog/source/_posts/2018-04-14-higher-kinded-types.markdown

 ---
 layout: post
-title: "Higher Kinded Types in typescript""
+title: "Higher Kinded Types in typescript"
 date: 2018-04-14 14:01:52 +0100
 comments: true
 categories: typescript javascript
 ---
-Higher kinded types are not currently possible in typescript but first of all let's explain why they exist.
+Higher kinded types are not currently possible in typescript but let us start by explaining why they exist.

-## The Problem

-In functional programming there is concept of a <a href="https://en.wikipedia.org/wiki/Functor" target="_blank">functor</a>.
+In functional programming there is the concept of a <a href="https://en.wikipedia.org/wiki/Functor" target="_blank">functor</a>.
 A functor is simply something that can be mapped over.
-In OOP speak, we'd call it a **mappable**.
+In OOP speak, we'd call it a **mappable** or some sort of container such as `Array` that contains a `map` function.

 A very simple javascript example would be:

 {% codeblock mappable.js %}
-console.log([ 2, 4, 6 ].map(x => x + 3))
+const isEven = x => x % 2 === 0

+console.log([1,2,3,4].map(isEven))
-// => [ 5, 7, 9 ]
+// => [false, true, false, true]
 {% endcodeblock %}

-The above example is mapping over an Array so you would be right in saying that an Array is a functor.
-But the same could be said for an object or even functions so a functor can be thought of as a container with a `map` function.
+The above example is mapping over an Array and it is mapping from an array of `int` to an array of `bool`.
+In this example, the `Array` is the functor.
+The functor keeps its shape meaning the same number of elements exist after the mapping operation but each element could potentially change.

+A functor can be thought of as a container with a `map` function.
+A functor is mapping between categories, meaning that it can map from type `a` to type `b`.
+The functor in the above example is the array and the type `a` would be int with type `b` the bool.

 In haskell, functor has the following type signature: